 Is a used Ford Expedition a good deal?

-Full-size SUVs are expensive, and the most-recent Ford Expeditions are holding their value fairly well, so you’ll have to look back at least three years to start finding any kind of a deal.
-At the 2022 model year, you can get a top Platinum trim for $30,000 less than the original MSRP, and we think that’s a good deal.
-If you go back to 2010 to 2014 models, Kelley Blue Book reports the national average transaction price is between $6,000 and $10,000—and we also think that’s a good deal for a vehicle that’s holding up well and has zero recalls.
+Full-size SUVs are expensive, and the most recent Ford Expeditions are holding their value fairly well, so you'll have to look back at the last generation to start finding any kind of a deal.
+At the 2024 model year, the average used transaction price is now $10,000 less than the original starting MSRP, and we think that's a good deal.
+If you go back to 2010 to 2014 models, CarGurus reports the average transaction price is between $8,000 and $11,000—and we also think that's a good deal for a vehicle that's holding up well and has zero recalls.

 Ford Expedition Pros and Cons